Ayurvedic Studio

 104 Croxted Road occupies a footprint broadly consistent with neighbouring houses.
 Many properties along the street have been extended with full-width, single-storey rear additions, reflecting a sympathetic approach to enlarging accommodation within this established Edwardian streetscape.

-We were appointed to create an adaptable studio for our client, who sought a flexible workspace at the rear of this substantial Edwardian semi-detached home in Dulwich.
+HASA Architects were appointed to create an adaptable studio for the client, who sought a flexible workspace at the rear of this substantial Edwardian semi-detached home in Dulwich.
 Located within the Dulwich Estate, the project required particular care to preserve all terraces and the existing summerhouse.
-Our design responds sensitively to the site, working around a central cherry tree and forming a U-shaped plan that integrates the studio with the garden while maintaining the character and heritage of the original home.
+The design responds sensitively to the site, working around a central cherry tree and forming a U-shaped plan that integrates the studio with the garden while maintaining the character and heritage of the original home.

-Creation of a self-contained Ayurvedic studio located at the rear of this private residential property in East Dulwich.
+The proposal creates a self-contained Ayurvedic studio located at the rear of the private residential property in East Dulwich.

-The studio will be constructed using timber, enabling off-site fabrication and reducing the construction timeline.
-Due to the location of the new structure and to minimize impacts on the existing roots of the established trees, a series of micro-piles will be used for the foundation.
+The studio is constructed in timber, allowing for off-site fabrication and a reduced construction timeline.
+To minimise impacts on the existing roots of established trees, the structure is supported on a series of micro-piles.

-The Pavilion frames and overlooks a courtyard centred around an existing cherry tree.
-Each room opens onto this tranquil area, making it the focal point of the surrounding spaces.
-To the south, which faces the private garden, there are limited openings.
-This design creates a filtered buffer, ensuring a sense of privacy for the clients.
+The pavilion frames and overlooks a courtyard centred around the existing cherry tree.
+Each room opens onto this tranquil space, making it the focal point of the surrounding interior.
+To the south, facing the private garden, openings are more limited, creating a filtered buffer that ensures privacy for the client.

 A folded metal roof and red timber cladding enclose the new pavilion.
 Left untreated to weather naturally, the building will evolve over time, blending harmoniously with its surroundings.